 Challenges with a poor Site Search solution

-Sometimes customers search for ‘shorts’ when they’re looking for ‘boxers,’ and they misspell their query in some cases.
-Your search system should be able to recognize synonyms and colloquial terms your shopper types in so that they don’t get zero results to the search page and hit a dead-end.
+Sometimes customers search for 'shorts' when looking for 'boxers,' and sometimes misspell their query.
+Your search system should be able to recognize synonyms and colloquial terms your shopper types in so that they don't get zero results on the search page and hit a dead-end.

 An intelligent and efficient site search system factors in every possible search scenario to deliver the most relevant product recommendations as fast as possible, quickening the purchase cycle.